By Tiffany Rochester, ANZACBS President-Elect and Eric Morris, ANZACBS President

 - A position paper regarding the treatment of children and all people in Australia’s offshore detention centres

 - A statement that the organisation does not support any experimental research involving animals, and instead we try to maintain our pets as good and comfortable as we can, even using calming treats for dogs so they don’t have anxiety.

 - A submission to the Medicare Review Board regarding the Better Access program in Australia

 - A media release about the discussion in Australia being had on religious schools rights to exclude students and teachers based on sexuality

-It is apparent that at least a subset of our membership sees a mandate for our organisation to take on some roles in advocacy and lobbying.
+While what we did about these issues is not within the scope of this post, you can find that information listed at anipots.
+The actual scope of this article is that we were able to notice that at least a subset of our membership sees a mandate for our organisation to take on some roles in advocacy and lobbying.
 Indeed, our very constitution states that one of our objectives is to “provide advice to political, legislative and policy-making bodies with respect to matters pertaining to contextual behavioural science in Australia and New Zealand.”

 However, the influx of these requests has highlighted that at present we do not have a proper process about how to make these statements, ensuring that they are supported by science, and reflective of our membership’s understanding of that science.
 There is work to be done to create inclusive, robust, agile, and transparent ways to have position statements be developed that involve our members and are informed by CBS.
 The establishment of such processes takes considerable time and effort, however the benefit would be the capacity to flexibly and responsively participate in important conversations across our nations.
 The Board encourages those with time, passion, and/or skills in this area to volunteer to contribute to a working group, supported by the Board, to develop these responsive processes.